 Western Medicine in China, 1850-1950

 ABMAC records are held in the Rare Book and Manuscript Library Butler Library at Columbia University.
-The holdings include all official correspondence and a significant photographic collection.
-We thank the Luce Foundation for financial support, Butler Library for providing staff support, and Dr. John Watt of ABMAC for his help in selecting the following photographs.
+The holdings include all official correspondence, publications, audiovisual recordings, and photographic collections.

-ABMAC pictures at National Library of Medicine website:
+- 60 ABMAC pictures at National Library of Medicine website: from publication: